BartMassey/stm32-touch-sense/README.md

 ## Acknowledgements

-Thanks much to Keith Packard, who helped me to figure stuff out and wrote the original code with me.
+Thanks much to Keith Packard, who helped me to figure stuff out, wrote the original code with me, and helped me fix and debug the first working version.

 The `cortex-m-quickstart` template was really helpful here, as was the Embedded Rust Book and the Embedded Discovery